GerbenWelter/helm-chart-mirror/README.md

 chart: `myregistry.example.com:5043/mirror/charts/cert-manager/openshift-routes:0.8.4`

 Charts are mirrored to their own 'charts' subdir to prevent name conflicts with a image used in the chart.

+## Authentication

+To authenticate to the source and/or destination registries a standard `auth.json` must be provided.
+By default it will try to load it from `/etc/helm-chart-mirror/auth.json`.
+An alternative file can be specified using the `HELM_CHART_MIRROR_OCI_CREDENTIALS` environment variable.